-The momentum distribution will modify the shape of the $Q^2$ distribution through the middle region between the two effects described in the preceeding paragraphs.
+The momentum distribution will modify the shape of the $Q^2$ distribution through the middle region between the two effects described in the preceding paragraphs.
 The slope of the middle region in the second plot in Fig. 11 is approximately 0.017 (GeV/c)-2.
 There is also an overall suppression of the cross section of 2%.
 The uncertainty represented by the change in slope can be propagated to the $M_A$ analysis by modifying $R(E,Q^2)$ in the fit.
-The resulting uncertainty in $M_A$ is $\pm 0.01$ , negligible compared to the other uncertainties in this analysis, and the comparison of the uniform Fermi gas model with the free nucleon case overestimates this uncertainty.
+The resulting uncertainty in $M_A$ is $\pm 0.01$ , negligible compared to the other uncertainties in this analysis.

 A final uncertainty from the nuclear model is the nucleon interaction energy.
-For our Fermi gas model, this takes the form of an effective binding energy $-27 \pm 3$ MeV, and is the energy given up to the recoil proton from the nucleus.
-This affects the outgoing muon momentum and would contribute $\pm 0.02$ error to MA, but this is naturally included by the free energy scale parameter in this analysis.
+For our Fermi gas model, this takes the form of an effective binding energy -27 $\pm$ 3 MeV, and is the energy given up to the recoil proton from the nucleus.
+This affects the outgoing muon momentum and would contribute $\pm$ 0.02 error to $M_A$ , but this is naturally included by the free energy scale parameter in this analysis.